It’s All About Making Art!

-She’s always thought of herself as an artist first, and finds it interesting that both the scientific mind and the artist are said to view truth as beautiful and beauty as truth.
-These few words may not inform you of her work as will the work itself, but she can speak to you in rational terms.
+I’ve always thought of myself as an artist first, and find it interesting that both the scientific mind and the artist are said to view truth as beautiful and beauty as truth.
+These few words may not inform you of my work as will the work itself, but I can speak to you in rational terms.

-Neena often find herself interested in the reflections on surfaces we don’t normally think of as reflective.
-In predawn light, she sees a blending of red taillights and stoplights with the green from the light just as it turns, becoming lavender as it hits the rivers of tar meant to patch cracks in the road.
-She’s interested in the colors shining off cement barriers between lanes of traffic in the dark or on a rainy night.
-These and other reflections make Neena wish she had a driver so she could use her camera to capture as these images see them; instead she attempts to keeps them in her mind’s eye to influence her painting.
+I often find myself interested in the reflections on surfaces we don’t normally think of as reflective.
+In predawn light, I see a blending of red taillights and stoplights with the green from the light as it turns, becoming lavender as it hits the rivers of tar meant to patch cracks in the road.
+I’m interested in the colors shining off cement barriers between lanes of traffic in the dark or on a rainy night.
+These and other reflections make me wish I had a driver so I could use my camera to capture as I see them; instead I keep them in my mind’s eye to influence my painting.

-Neena’s medium of choice for many years has transparent watercolor, though as she grows more proficient as a photographer and as an acrylic painter, she find these to be increasingly enjoyable.
-Her other creative pursuits include silver casting, lapidary, and a portion of my soul is expressed as a poet.
+My medium of choice for many years has transparent watercolor, though as I grow more proficient as a photographer and as an acrylic painter, I find these to be increasingly enjoyable.
+My other creative pursuits include silver casting, lapidary, and a portion of my soul is expressed as a poet.

 I produce watercolors in rich and vibrant hues.
 My subjects range from portraiture and figurative work, floral, landscapes, and human interest in an impressionistic style.
 I like to take a different view and break a few rules, and occasionally work in abstract.
 I paint in acrylic and use photography as an art form and for reference.
 In addition to a wide selection of currently available pieces, I am available to create customer artwork.